craftercms/docs/source/reference/modules/deployer/index.rst

 The Deployer out of the box provides the following processor beans:

 * **gitPullProcessor:** Clones a remote repository into a local path.
 If the repository has been cloned already, it performs a Git pull.
-Useful for delivery targets which need to reach out to the authoring server to retrieve the changes on deployment.
-Must be the first processor in the list, since the rest of the processors all work on the local repository.
+This is useful for delivery targets which need to reach out to the authoring server to retrieve the changes on deployment.
+This must be the first processor in the list since the rest of the processors work on the local repository.

 * **gitDiffProcessor:** Calculates the diff between the latest commit in the local repository and the last commit processed, which is usually stored under ``./processed-commits`` (in the folder ``CRAFTER_HOME/data/deployer/processed-commits``).
-This diff is then used to build the change set of the deployment, so this processor should be the second one in the list.
+This diff is then used to build the change set of the deployment, so this processor should be the second on the list.

 * **searchIndexingProcessor:** grabs the files from the change set and sends them to Crafter Search for indexing.
 It also does some XML processing before submitting the files like flattening (recursive inclusion of components), merging